Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_settings.md

 3. Select **Marketplace > Settings**. *The Marketplace Settings page is displayed*.
 4. Set the values for:

-    * **Marketplace URL** - enter the address of your Marketplace.
+    * **Marketplace URL** - select whether your Marketplace is hosted on a subdomain or fully qualified domain name.
 This is required to make your Marketplace available for product publication.

+        * **URL** - select to host your Marketplace on a fully qualified domain name.
+Type the URL where your Marketplace will be available and upload a certificate that matches the specified URL.
+        * **Subdomain** - select to host your Marketplace on a subdomain.
+Type the URL where your Marketplace will be available.

     * **Access** - indicates whether the Marketplace can be accessed by unauthenticated users or by registered users in your organization:

         * **Protected** - select to make the Marketplace accessible only to registered users in your organization.
         * **Public** - select to make your Marketplace accessible to all users, anonymous and authenticated with an account.

+    * **Consumer Organizations** - indicates whether consumers outside of your organization can access your Marketplace.

+        * **Disallow** - consumers outside your organization are not allowed to access your Marketplace.
+        * **Allow** - consumers outside your organization are allowed to access your Marketplace.

-    * **Self signup** - indicates whether a user can signup for the Marketplace:
+    * **Self signup** - when Consumer Organizations are allowed, this setting becomes available and indicates whether a user can signup for the Marketplace:

         * **Disallow** - self-signup is disabled and only Administrators can invite users into the Marketplace.
         * **Allow** - anyone can signup to the Marketplace and register their own account.